flatironinstitute/CaImAn/README.md

  conda install openblas atlas
  ```

- if still there are issues try
+ If there are still issues try

   `export LD_LIBRARY_PATH=/path_to_your_home/anaconda2/lib/`

- if more problems try
+ If that does not help, try

  ```
  conda install  atlas (only Ubuntu)